About Blue Knot Foundation

 We are looking for trainers in all Australian States and Territories.

-• Tertiary qualifications in one of the following disciplines - psychology, education, social work, allied health, medicine, law or counselling
+• Tertiary qualifications in one of the following disciplines or other relevant qualifications - psychology, education, social work, allied health, medicine, law or counselling

 • High level understanding of trauma-informed practice, the impact of complex childhood trauma, vicarious trauma and implications for service providers